 - Mark tripod and product positions with tape when shooting multiple products in the same setup.

-Shooting Smart: iPhone Camera Techniques for Product Photography
+iPhone Camera Techniques for Product Photography

 By adjusting your camera settings, planning your shots, and making good use of special modes, you can create eye-catching product images with crisp detail.